Kimbsen/heiftest/README.md

 ffmepg: see build_example.sh to install

+# Run the example
-then just run ./build_example.sh IMG_6856.HEIC
+./build_example.sh IMG_6856.HEIC
 ( or any HEIC file you have )